aap-ph/PSF-AAI/README.md

 # PSF_Excel_Analyzer

-Run **npm install on terminal** once on installation of project dependencies
+Run **npm install** on project directory once on installation to install project dependencies

 and